 Each member of the Department has an on-going research program, thus research opportunities for students are available in a wide variety of areas.
 Students work on computer modeling of drug-protein interactions, synthesis of novel anti-bacterial molecules, analysis of pigments used in cave paintings, studies of the cell walls of fungi, and more.
 See the Research tab to the left for an in-depth description of each faculty member′s research program.

 Research may be undertaken for credit during the year (Chemistry 451 and 452) or for a stipend during the summer.

 Many university chemistry departments offer summer research opportunities to qualified undergraduates.
 These positions carry a stipend and are commonly for eight to ten weeks.
-For more information on eligibility and availability, visit CIRRUS.

 Students majoring in chemistry are encouraged to consider becoming involved in the department′s research program (see the Research tab to the left) either during the academic year or in the summer.
 Through cooperative arrangements, off-campus research opportunities are also available to selected students.